Credential store (credential store)

 Refresh

-The credentials list can be reloaded from the server via the main menu "Credential store / Refresh" option or the corresponding button in the toolbar.
+The credentials list can be reloaded from the server via the main menu "Logon information store / Refresh" or the corresponding button in the toolbar.

 credentialstore.cfg

-All credentials are saved in the XML file "credentialstore.cfg" in the portal directory "internal/security/credentialstore".
+All credentials are stored in the XML file "credentialstore.cfg" in the portal directory "internal/security/credentialstore".
 Here is an example:

 <?xml version="1.0" encoding="UTF-8"?>